 Examples of What to Say

-If you don't have the gift of coming up with spur-of-the-moment comments that are appropriate, learn a few expressions before you go.
+If you don't have the gift of coming up with spur-of-the-moment comments that are appropriate, learn a few expressions before you go to prevent saying the wrong thing.
 Here are some comments that might help.

 Tweak them to make them fit the situation.